Adoptive families’ return trips to the children’s birth countries

 Foster care

-For the past year, I have been working on projects related to foster care in the Swedish context.
-Together with a colleague, I carried out an evaluation of a joint foster care organization.
+I have also been working on projects related to foster care in the Swedish context.
+Together with a colleague, I carried out an evaluation of a joint foster care organisation in 2021.

 Publications